DoubleStyx/Syncra/README.md

 - How to avoid duplication of data across FFI?
 Use shared memory regions; protobufs?
 - Provide cloud infrastructure directly or provide the tools to do so?
 Depending on overall direction, maybe a default infrastructure for high-level stuff?
 - Asset variant system?
+- Which cloud provider to use?
+- Website?